+Homeworks must be submitted on Gradescope - we will make instructions available.
 Late assignments will not be accepted, except for cases of illness or emergency with appropriate documentation.
 If you would like to appeal your grade on any work, you may do so within 10 days of the work being handed back or the grade being received.
-In order to appeal the grade, please provide a detailed written statement explaining why you believe the assigned grade is incorrect, in addition to the work itself.
+In order to appeal the grade, please provide (on Gradescope) a detailed statement explaining why you believe the assigned grade is incorrect, in addition to the work itself.
 We will regrade the entire piece of work, and your grade may go up or down, or it may stay the same.